The Art of the Rise

 How long does it take for dough to rise?
 And why don't I give people hints about this?
 That's because it all depends.
 It's easier with yeast than with sourdough starter.
 Commercial bakers yeast is very consistent in its actions, and if you know the recipe and the temperature, you should be able to know how long the dough will take to rise within a narrow window of time.

 So, how long does it take a sourdough to rise?
 It takes as long as it takes.
 The second rise, if you use one, usually takes about 1/2 the time of the first rise.
 Using the Friends of Carl starter or Sourdoughs International's Russian starter can give you rise times on a par with commercial bakers yeast.
 Other starters can be faster or slower.
 And how you treat the starter can change things also.
-Some people use starter straight from the fridge and wonder about why their results are inconsistent.
+Some people use starter straight from the fridge and wonder why their results are inconsistent.
 If you follow my instructions, your results should be consistent, but they may not be the same as mine.
 Which gets back to why I don't talk about how long it takes dough to rise.

 There are other considerations.
 It can take a lot longer if your dough dries out, so remember to oil and/or cover your dough.
 A layer of dried out dough will act like a girdle and keep the dough from rising very effectively.
 Some people have heard about slow rises in refrigerators.
 However, most refrigerators run around 34F to 38F, which is far too cold for dough to rise effectively.
 If you want to rise dough at lower temperatures, I suggest raising the temperature to the 48F to 55F range.
 You may want to get a second refrigerator to do this as these temperatures are not safe temperatures at which to store perishables.
 I usually suggest that people shoot for a dough temperature of around 78F when the dough leaves the mixer (whether you or a machine are the mixer.)
 More information about that is covered in the discussion of the rule of 240.
 You may want to allow sourdough to rise at higher, or lower, temperatures, but starting with a dough temperature near 78F is a good place to start.